Tim Johnson (South Dakota politician): Health care

-Other
+Social issues

-In the House, Johnson was among the minority of his party to vote in favor of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 – a welfare reform bill – and another bill to repeal the Federal Assault Weapons Ban.
-He was among the minority of Democrats to vote for President George W. Bush's 2001 tax cut.
-On January 31, 2006, Johnson was one of only four Democrats to vote to confirm Judge Samuel Alito to the U.S. Supreme Court.
+Johnson was considered a moderate Democrat whose voting record diverged from his party on several social and fiscal issues.
+In the House, he was among the minority of Democrats to vote in favor of the Personal Responsibility and Work Opportunity Reconciliation Act, a welfare reform bill, and he voted for a bill to repeal the Federal Assault Weapons Ban.
+As a senator, Johnson voted in favor of the Manchin-Toomey bipartisan background check amendment in April 2013; the amendment failed 54–46, short of the 60-vote threshold required.
+While a member of the House, he was one of only 16 congressmen to vote against the Telecom Act of 1996.
 He also called for "broadened use" of the death penalty.